 While you are in this beautiful part of the world, do yourself a big favour - go and visit the

 Maeklong Railway Market where you can do a bit of trainspotting of a different kind.
-This magnificent market is located southwest of Bangkok in Samut Songkhram on your way to the
+This magnificent market is located south-west of Bangkok in Samut Songkhram on your way to the

 Damnoen Saduak Floating Market.

-as many as eight times a day between both the towns of Samut Songkhram and Samut Sakhon.
+What is so fascinating about this particular place is its lively food market and the fact that local trains pass directly through the market as many as eight times a day between both the towns of Samut Songkhram and Samut Sakhon.

 Thailand's Political History from the author B.J.
 Terwiel covers

 the fall of Ayutthaya to recent times.
 The book takes a fresh

 insight into Thailand's history over the past 250 years, from the fall

 of the old capital Ayutthaya in 1767 in the opening scene to present

 Visit Luxury Thailand Travel's profile on Pinterest.